 If your gym has one, feel free to use a trap-bar deadlift variation.
 For some guys, it’s difficult to get the bar over their knees when deadlifting.
 If this is you, the trap bar eliminates that problem.
 Perform the deadlift the exact same way, only you’ll grip the bar as the trap bar allows (at your sides rather than in front of you).

-Like the deadlift, the squat is one of the best exercises for men over 40because it recruits large muscle groups—quads, hamstrings,
+Like the deadlift, the squat is one of the best exercises for men over 40 because it recruits large muscle groups—quads, hamstrings,

-Begin by getting under the barbell and lifting it off the rack using your traps.
+1. Begin by getting under the barbell and lifting it off the rack using your traps.
 Step back and keep your chest up and your head facing directly forward.
 Bring your feet to about shoulder-width apart.
 Turn your toes out slightly.
 This is your starting position.

-Keeping your core tight, hinge at the hips and drop down until your hamstrings are parallel with the floor.
+2. Keeping your core tight, hinge at the hips and drop down until your hamstrings are parallel with the floor.
 Your knees should track over your toes.

-When you reach the bottom of the movement, contract your leg muscles and drive upward through your heels.
+3. When you reach the bottom of the movement, contract your leg muscles and drive upward through your heels.

 If you can take your squat down to